 Lucoff has served on the National Advisory Board of The Jazz Foundation of America, as well as the Communications Committee chair on the JAI (Jazz Alliance International) board.
 Additionally, he is an honorary member of the JJA (Jazz Journalists Association).

-He has been a voting member of The National Academy of Recording Arts & Sciences’ Philadelphia chapter since 1998 and served on a GRAMMY selection committe for the organization.
+He has been a voting member of The National Academy of Recording Arts & Sciences’ Philadelphia chapter since 1998.